vsheg/intermediate-ml/2c-quantile/index.typ

   obvious.
 For skewed data where OLS fails, quantile regression coefficients differ significantly from OLS but may still be interpretable.

-= Pros and Cons of Quantile Regression
+= Robustness of quantile regression

 Quantile regression offers several advantages over ordinary least squares (OLS) regression, but also comes with certain limitations: